Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-stats/README.md

 This plugin lets you track if app updates are available, the number of active users over time, the number of shares in various categories and some storage statistics against a Nextcloud server.
 Might take up to 30 seconds for the first time; after that, still takes a few seconds.

+To access the serverinfo API you will need the credentials of an admin user.
+It is recommended to create a separate user for that purpose.

 Hints:
 * If you simply want to check the availability of the Nextcloud web frontend, you have to use other checks.
 * If a Nextcloud App leads to a "500 Internal Server Error", the Nextcloud API often still remains intact (so this check can't report this).